- CRChristopher R.Verified BuyerI recommend this productRated 5 out of 5 stars4 weeks agoSecure your hatch!

-- SJSteven J.Verified BuyerI recommend this productRated 5 stars1 month agoNavigation
+- SJSteven J.Verified BuyerI recommend this productRated 5 out of 5 stars5 months agoNavigation

 Wanted vacuum suction.
 No bolts.

-- ARAndrei R.Verified BuyerI recommend this productRated 5 stars2 months agoVery good!
+- ARAndrei R.Verified BuyerI recommend this productRated 5 out of 5 stars6 months agoVery good!

 Found this mount, useful and convenient!